curtgrim2/iPhoneChatRoom/README.md

 - Potentially reflect Wifi connection?
 - Proper text bubble display
 - Have the ability to add reactions when you click on a text bubble/"reply"
+- Draw and implement charging symbol
+- Have proper measurements

 Phase 2 - Add facetime?